Creating a QL chart

 QL charts built on the Prometheus data can be parameterized similarly to SQL charts.
 This type of charts also has mandatory global parameters created automatically when building a QL chart.
 You can override default values of these parameters.

-On the dashboard, you can use a single selector for the date with a special
+On the dashboard, you can use a single selector for the date with the special

 interval